 Those with trichotillomania hair loss can experience its symptoms usually before the age of 17.
 Some research suggests that trichotillomania may affect as much as 4% of the population and women are four times more likely to be affected than men.

 One of the primary concerns of a person experiencing trichotillomania is the appearance of their hair.
 However, no hair loss treatment will work unless the hair pulling stops.
 People experiencing trichotillomania are advised to seek medical advice.
-Physchological help is often required.
+Physchological help is often required in the form of Cognitive Behavioural Therapy (CBT).
 Many turn to wigs and hairpieces while they seek support.